chemacabeza/chemacabeza.github.io/_bash-in-depth/0031-Types-of-Shell-and-Configuration-Files.md

 >   for interactive non-login shells.
 So, on Debian systems,
 >   /etc/bash.bashrc is to ~/.bashrc as /etc/profile is to
 >   ~/.bash_profile.

+### Configuration File "`~/.bash_profile"

+The "`~/.bash_profile`", if it exists, is located in each user's home directory.
+It is used to define environment variables, ensuring they are available to all future interactive shells that the user opens.

+### Configuration File "`~/.bash_login`"

+Much like "`~/.bash_profile`", the "`~/.bash_login`" file resides in the user's home directory and is used to set environment variables, enabling future interactive shells to inherit these settings.

+This file originates from the *C shell's*<a id="footnote-5-ref" href="#footnote-5" style="font-size:x-small">[5]</a> configuration file named "`.login`", which inspired its creation.

+### Configuration File "`~/.profile`"

+Like "`~/.bash_profile`" and "`~/.bash_login`", the "`~/.profile`" file is found in the user's home directory and is used to define environment variables, ensuring they are inherited by future interactive shells.

+This file has its roots in the *Bourne shell*<a id="footnote-6-ref" href="#footnote-6" style="font-size:x-small">[6]</a> and *Korn shell*<a id="footnote-7-ref" href="#footnote-7" style="font-size:x-small">[7]</a>, where a similar configuration file named "`.profile`" was first introduced.

+### Configuration File "`~/.bashrc`"

+The "`~/.bashrc`" file is a user-specific script that Bash automatically executes whenever it starts in interactive<a id="footnote-8-ref" href="#footnote-8" style="font-size:x-small">[8]</a> mode.
+It serves the same purpose as "`/etc/bashrc`" (or "`/etc/bash.bashrc`") but is applied on a per-user basis and runs after those system-wide configuration files.

+### Configuration File "`~/.bash_logout`"

+The "`~/.bash_logout`" file, located in the user's home directory, is executed each time a login shell exits, provided the file exists.
+It serves as a counterpart to "`~/.bash_login`" and is designed to include commands that should run when a user logs out of the system.

+For example, this file can be used to define commands for deleting temporary files or logging the duration of a user's session.

+If the file is absent, no extra commands will be executed upon logout.

+## Types of Shell

+Bash shells can be categorized based on two key attributes:
+* Whether the shell is a login shell or not.
+* Whether the shell is interactive or not.

+Using these attributes, we can classify shells into four distinct types:
+1. Interactive Login Shell
+2. Interactive Non-Login Shell
+3. Non-Interactive Non-Login Shell
+4. Non-Interactive Login Shell

+Why is understanding this classification important?
+Great question!
+The type of shell determines which configuration files will be executed, which can significantly impact the behavior and environment of your shell session.

+In the following sections, I’ll delve into each shell type, explain when and where you encounter them, and provide examples of how to create them.
+Let’s get started!

+### Interactive Login Shell

+An **Interactive Login Shell** is initiated when you **log into a system** by providing your credentials.

+This type of shell is commonly encountered in the following scenarios:
+* Logging into a system without a graphical user interface.
+* Accessing a remote server via SSH.
+* Switching users with the command "`su - <username>`", which logs you in as another user.
+* Logging in through a virtual console (or virtual terminal) using `Ctrl+Alt+F1`.

+Interactive Login Shells are designed for direct user interaction, allowing you to input commands via the keyboard and view the resulting output on the screen.

+### Interactive Non-Login Shell

+An **Interactive Non-Login Shell** is initiated when you are already logged into a system and open a new terminal window.

+Like the Interactive Login Shell, this shell type allows direct interaction, enabling users to input commands and receive output in real time.

+### Non-Interactive Non-Login Shell

+A **Non-Interactive Non-Login Shell** is created whenever you **execute a script**.
+Each script operates within its own subshell, which functions without user interaction.

+While the script itself may include prompts or interactions for the user, the shell running the script remains non-interactive, handling commands silently in the background.

+### Non-Interactive Login Shell

 ## Summary